gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 - View state is managed using an enum-based `PlacesViewState` for clarity
 - Full accessibility support with VoiceOver labels, hints, and values
 - JSON supports locations with or without names
-- Map view uses MapKit with efficient annotation handling and accessibility
+- Map view uses MapKit with efficient annotation handling, automatic pin clustering for nearby locations
 - List view uses lazy loading for performance
 - All coordinate formatting centralized in `Place` model for consistency
 - All user-facing strings are localized